 After a definitive diagnosis has been made and cancer has been staged, treatment may begin.
 Treatment of oral cancers is ideally a multidisciplinary approach involving the efforts of surgeons, radiation oncologists, chemotherapy oncologists, dental practitioners, nutritionists, and rehabilitation and restorative specialists.
 The actual curative treatment modalities are usually surgery and radiation, with chemotherapy added to decrease the possibility of metastasis, to sensitize the malignant cells to radiation, or for those patients who have confirmed distant metastasis of the disease.

-Prior to the commencement of curative treatment, it is likely that other oral health needs will be addressed.
-The purpose is to decrease the likelihood of developing post therapeutic complications.
-Teeth with poor prognosis from periodontal problems, caries, etc. may be extracted.
-This avoidance of post radiotherapy surgery is important as it can sometimes induce osteonecrosis, a condition which can develop when tissue damaged by radiation exposes the underlying bone.
-The bone, which has lost its ability to efficiently repair itself due to reduced blood supply, again from radiation exposure, yields a chronic and difficult to treat situation.
-A thorough prophylaxis, or cleaning will likely be done as well.
+Before the commencement of curative treatment, other oral health needs will likely be addressed.
+The purpose is to decrease the likelihood of developing post-therapeutic complications.
+Teeth with poor prognosis from periodontal problems, caries, etc., may be extracted.
+This avoidance of post-radiotherapy surgery is essential as it can sometimes induce osteonecrosis, a condition that can develop when tissue damaged by radiation exposes the underlying bone.
+The bone, which has lost its ability to efficiently repair itself due to reduced blood supply from radiation exposure, yields a chronic and difficult-to-treat situation.
+A thorough prophylaxis or cleaning will likely be done as well.